-• a personal investment that will last a lifetime;

-- a degree designed for working women; - a program that offers a competitive career advantage.
+- a personal and professional investment that will last a lifetime; - a degree designed for working women (men are eligible to enroll); - a cohort program that offers a competitive career advantage.

 The program is designed to encourage professional and personal development of participants through experiential and active learning that is relevant and transferable to the circumstances in the organizations in which they work.
 Using the experience, expertise, and varying opinions of participants is viewed as a valuable component of the cohort program.
 Scholarly research, group tasks, individual assignments and student involvement in teaching and tutoring result in a collaborative approach, thus offering the opportunity for an enhanced learning experience.